This Peruvian chicken recipe, also known as pollo a la brasa, can be made in the Instant Post or in the oven. I’m sharing both cooking methods.

 The green chile sauce is made with jalapenos, cilantro and fresh cheese.
 It’s easy to replicate at home.
 Many people mistakenly believe that it’s a mayonnaise based sauce.

-However, it’s possible to find it frozen in Latin food shops as well as in a paste.
+However, like Peru fruit, it is possible to find it frozen in Latin food shops as well as in a paste.
 I found it at La Perola in Kensington Market in Toronto but it’s also available on Amazon for less than $5 a jar.

 Also Read: 25 Vegetarian Dishes in Peru